martbetz/martbetz.github.io/_posts/2023-08-29-x-t10-thumb-grip-repair.md

 ---

-¹ At least this is still an option, though. 😊
+¹ £156, to be exact; at least this was still an option, though. 😊